 By creating space in your workplace design where staff can connect with one another you are more likely to foster more engaged employees who feel they are part of a group.
 A communal town hall space centrally located in the workplace is an ideal way to create chance encounters and enable your staff to connect.
 Similarly a tea point or break out space where you can host summer BBQ’s and team lunches are a great way to foster workplace relationships and enabling people to feel like they are part of a community.

-Have a bit of fun with seasonal events.
+Have a bit of fun with adding seasonal events to your workplace wellness schedules.
 They’ll not only help your staff to feel happier in their workplace but also help to foster connections between staff, further helping with your staff engagement.
 There’s plenty of summer events to get involved in like Wimbledon or the Tour de France that will inspire your staff to get involved.

 A town hall space where you can comfortably host such occasions and screen sporting events that will assist in encouraging your staff to get involved in festivities is essential and an important factor in making sure people are inspired to get involved in your workplace.